socnetv/app/docs/roadmaps/roadmap_ws5_matrices_modernization.md

 `CHEBYSHEV` cases in `writeMatrix()` (`graph/reporting/graph_reports.cpp:5698`), matching the pattern I3 already established for the file-handle-cleanup paths in the same function.

-### A7 — Golden coverage for matrix operations
+### A7 — Golden coverage for matrix operations ✅ Done, via WS6

-Extend the CLI kernel harness (WS6) with small golden-output baselines for at least one operation per matrix category (adjacency, inverse, distance, similarity), ahead of A3/A5.
+Owned by [`roadmap_ws6_testing_ci_regression.md`](roadmap_ws6_testing_ci_regression.md)'s **WS6.7**
+— a testing-harness concern, not a matrix-design one. `kernel_matrix_v8` shipped there: full coverage audit, design decisions, and the empirical XSM/CLQM timing findings all live in that doc.

 ## Work Rules

 - Performance claims must be measured (allocation counts, RSS, benchmark deltas), not asserted — A2.0 exists specifically to enforce this for the APSP migration.
 - `run_golden_compares.sh` and `run_benchmarks.sh` must pass after every milestone.
-- A3 (storage) and A5 (cancellation) are independent and can proceed in either order; A4 (isolation) should wait until both have landed so it moves settled code.
+- A3 (storage) is unblocked now that WS6.7's golden coverage has landed.
+A5 (cancellation) is independent and can proceed in parallel.
+A4 (isolation) should wait until A3 and A5 have landed so it moves settled code.